eschares/OSTP_impact/OSTP_v2/readme.md

 Website at https://ostp-v2.streamlit.app/

 ### Updates:
-- 8/31/23: Added Research Organizations file, ResOrgs_v2.xlsx.
+- 8/31/23: Added Research Organizations file, `ResOrgs_v2.xlsx`.
   - Main sheet is `summary_pastevalues`.
-Flat file that contains information on 1088 research organizations, including all R1s, R2s, HBCUs, HSIs, NASNTIs as defined in Dimensions.
+Flat file that contains information on 1150 research organizations, including R1s, R2s, HBCUs, HSIs, NASNTIs, AANAPISIs as defined in Dimensions.
-  - ResOrg group definitions from Dimensions added (R1, R2, HBCUs, HSIs, NASNTIs) in sheet `ResOrg-group_definitions`
+  - ResOrg group definitions from Dimensions (R1, R2, HBCUs, HSIs, NASNTIs, AANAPISIs) shown in sheet `ResOrg-group_definitions`
+  - File started with an export of the top 500 orgs in terms of number of FF pubs, 2016-2022 summed.
+  - In some cases, a ResOrg from a group was in the initial pull of top 500.
+That org was not looked up using the API.
+Other (smaller) orgs were specifically searched for in the API and added to the bottom of the sheet.

 ## Overall Numbers:
 - The sum of US FF papers over the years 2016-2022 is **1,950,355**, and the average number of US FF papers per year is **278,622**.